tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 If that is the case, Tendermint will prevote `nil` on the proposal, which has strong liveness implications for Tendermint.
-As a general rule, the Application SHOULD accept a prepared proposal passed via `ProcessProposal`, even if a part of the proposal is invalid (e.g., an invalid transaction); the Application can later ignore the invalid part of the prepared proposal at block execution time.
+As a general rule, the Application SHOULD accept a prepared proposal passed via `ProcessProposal`, even if a part of the proposal is invalid (e.g., an invalid transaction); the Application can ignore the invalid part of the prepared proposal at block execution time.

 * [**ExtendVote:**](./abci++_methods_002_draft.md#extendvote) It allows applications to force their validators to do more than just validate within consensus. `ExtendVote` allows applications to include non-deterministic data, opaque to Tendermint, to precommit messages (the final round of voting).
 The data, called _vote extension_, will be part of the proposed block in the next height, along with the vote it is extending.